Surprise album: 2020: Pandemic-driven boost

 Taylor Swift's surprise album Folklore (2020) marked a departure from her previously extensive rollout campaigns, exemplifying the lasting ubiquity of the release format.

-As the rise of social media platform TikTok underscored the prevailing attention economy in 2020, artists increasing saw success by releasing music quickly to capitalize on sudden flashpoints, rather than sticking to methodically planned schedules.
+As the rise of social media platform TikTok underscored the prevailing attention economy in 2020, artists increasingly saw success by releasing music quickly to capitalize on sudden flashpoints, rather than sticking to methodically planned schedules.
 Additionally, the COVID-19 pandemic limited albums' rollout campaigns and physical releases.
-These factors contributed to the surprise release of several records in 2020, including Ariana Grande's Positions, Playboi Carti's Whole Lotta Red, X's Alphabetland, Childish Gambino's 3.15.20, Drake's Dark Lane Demo Tapes, Bad Bunny's Las Que No Iban a Salir, Future's High Off Life, Carly Rae Jepsen's Dedicated Side B, and Run the Jewels' RTJ4.
+These factors contributed to the surprise releases of several records in 2020, including Ariana Grande's Positions, Eminem's Music to Be Murdered By, X's Alphabetland, Childish Gambino's 3.15.20, Drake's Dark Lane Demo Tapes, Bad Bunny's Las Que No Iban a Salir, Future's High Off Life, Carly Rae Jepsen's Dedicated Side B, and Run the Jewels' RTJ4.

 Taylor Swift announced her 2020 studio album Folklore a day before its release, with its follow-up Evermore also being surprise-released five months later.
 Both albums were secretly recorded in isolation during the pandemic.
 Writing for Rolling Stone, Elias Leight described Swift's moves as an acknowledgement of the ubiquity of surprise albums, given that Swift was a "rare holdout" among major artists and an adherent of extensive promotional campaigns and lengthy release cycles.
 Vultures Justin Curto suggested that Swift's capitulation to the surprise album trend could signal the end of the traditional rollout.